William Swinden Barber: Church of St Michael and All Angels, East Ardsley, 1884

 This is a Grade II listed building.
 It is situated in Church Lane, East Ardsley near Wakefield, West Yorkshire, and was designed by Barber between 1880 and 1884 as a rebuild, using a Norman doorway from the previous church, which was a chapel of ease for the Church of St Mary at Woodkirk.
-St Mary's was owned by the 12th century Nostell Priory (which now has a mansion on its site).
+St Mary's was owned by the 12th-century Nostell Priory (which now has a mansion of the same name on its site).
 The Perpendicular-style west tower is in four stages and has battlements, angle buttresses and an octagonal south-west exterior spiral staircase which goes up to a turret doorway onto the roof.
 Barber used "large, re-marked, punch-dressed stone" and supplemented it with Morley stone brought from Denton quarries.
 There are memorial windows by Heaton, Butler and Bayne.
-St Michael's contains some monuments and furnishings from the earlier church, for example there is a 1663 octagonal font, and in the vestry is 17th century panelling made from box pews.
+St Michael's contains some monuments and furnishings from the earlier church, for example there is a 1663 octagonal font, and in the vestry is 17th-century panelling made from box pews.
 As in some of Barber's other churches, the chancel has a lower roof than the nave.
 The tower contains eight bells.